How her music survived.

 The working rule is preservation, not curation.
 Every track we recover goes on the site whether it's a finished record, a thirty-second sketch, or a demo with a rough vocal.
 Her sketches are worth hearing as sketches; the rough vocals are her voice, and there isn't going to be more of it.
 Everything is downloadable.
 The full collection is also mirrored at archive.org as a belt-and-suspenders backup.

-If the archive grew by twenty-five tracks in a single afternoon when one person checked an old drive, it stands to reason there are other afternoons waiting.
+If the archive grew by twenty-five tracks in a single afternoon because one person remembered a USB drive, it stands to reason there are other afternoons waiting.

 Four tracks, each with a recovery story

-Every track on this site has a "Recovered" line on its page explaining who found it and when.
+Every track on this site has a "Recovered" line on its page naming who kept it and when it arrived.